 Certain of the Company's subsidiaries have been subject to tax audits by governmental authorities in their respective countries.
 In certain of these tax audits, governmental authorities are proposing that significant amounts of additional taxes and related interest and penalties are due.
 The Company and its tax advisors believe that there are substantial defenses to governmental allegations that additional taxes are owed, and the Company is vigorously contesting the additional proposed taxes and related charges.
-On May 7, 2010, the Company received an assessment from the Mexican Tax Administration Service in an amount equivalent to approximately \$89 million, translated at the period ended spot rate, for various items, the majority of which was Value Added Tax, or VAT, allegedly owed on certain of the Company is products imported into Mexico during the years 2005 and 2006.
+On May 7, 2010, the Company received an assessment from the Mexican Tax Administration Service in an amount equivalent to approximately \$87 million, translated at the period ended spot rate, for various items, the majority of which was Value Added Tax, or VAT, allegedly owed on certain of the Company's products imported into Mexico during the years 2005 and 2006.
 This assessment is subject to interest and inflationary adjustments.
 On July 8, 2010, the Company initiated a formal administrative appeal process.
-On May 13,

-2011, the Mexican Tax Administration Service issued a resolution on the Company's administrative appeal.
+On May 13, 2011, the Mexican Tax Administration Service issued a resolution on the Company's administrative appeal.
 The resolution nullified the assessment.
-Since the Mexican Tax Administration Service can further review the tax audit findings and re-issue some or all of the original assessment, the Company commenced litigation in the Tax Court of Mexico in August 2011 to dispute the assertions made by the Mexican Tax Administration Service in the case.
+Since the Mexican Tax Administration Service issued a resolution on the Company and or in the Company commenced litigation in the Tax Court of Mexico in August 2011 to dispute the assertions made by the Mexican Tax Administration Service in the case.
 The Mexican Tax Administration Service filed a response which was received by the Company in April 2012.
 The response challenged the assertions that the Company made in its August 2011 filing.
 Litigation in this case is currently ongoing.